-A sectoral index or fund, as we saw in the previous section, aims at investing in specific sectors of the economy like auto, banks, media, metals, information technology, pharma etc. These businesses are cyclical in nature and it’s almost always the case that at a given point, some sectors are really hitting the roof while other sectors are sagging much below their earlier highs.
+A sectoral index or fund aims at investing in specific sectors of the economy.
+These include sectors like auto, banks, media, metals, information technology, pharma etc. These businesses are cyclical in nature.
+Almost always the case, at a given point, some sectors are hitting the roof while other sectors are sagging much below their earlier highs.
 Sectoral funds are suitable for investors who are looking at building long-term capital growth and can take high risks.

 Types of Thematic Indices

-There are 16 different thematic index on offer which can be broken down as (these are my terminologies, not official terms) –
+There are 16 different thematic index on offer.
+These can be broken down as (these are my terminologies, not official terms) –

 - Industrialist Themes

 - India Shining Themes